 The first edition of PoS took place during FLoC 2010.
 The second edition took place before SAT 2011, in Ann Arbor.
 The third edition took place on June 16, 2012, between the second SAT/SMT Summer School (June 12 to 15) and the SAT conference (June 17-20).
 The fourth edition took place on July 8, once again between the SAT/SMT summer school and the SAT conference.
 The fifth edition took place during the Vienna Summer of Logic, just before the SAT conference.
 The sixth edition took place before the SAT conference, in Austin.
 The seventh edition took place before the SAT conference, in Bordeaux.
 The eighth edition, colocated with CP and ICLP, was organized on a more general topic of ``Pragmatics of Constraint Reasoning".
 The ninth edition took place during the Federated Logic Conference in Oxford.
 The decade edition took place in Lisbon.
 The eleventh edition was fully virtual due to COVID19.

 The 2021 edition is thus the twelfth edition of the workshop dedicated to the practical aspects of SAT research.

 Main areas of interest include, but are not restricted to:

-The workshop will hopefully take place during the SAT conference in Barcelona.
-It will also be possible to participate remotely, using zoom technology.
+The workshop will take place on July 5, 3pm to 8pm CEST, during the SAT conference in Barcelona.
+It will be an online event, using zoom technology.